Operation Lam Son 719: Counteroffensive

 On 23 February FSB Hotel 2 (16.472°N 106.585°E), south of Route 9, also came under an intense artillery/infantry attack.
 Also on 23 February the 2nd Battalion, 3rd Infantry Regiment engaged a PAVN force near A-Ro.
 The 3rd Battalion was brought in to reinforce but the PAVN would not disengage.
-On 24 February the 1st Infantry Division commander General Phạm Văn Phú requested a B-52 strike and both battalions withdrew an hour before the strike and then attacked immediately after the strike finding 159 NVA dead and numerous weapons.
+On 24 February the 1st Infantry Division commander General Phạm Văn Phú requested a B-52 strike and both battalions withdrew an hour before the strike and then attacked immediately after the strike finding 159 PAVN dead and numerous weapons.

 FSB 31 was the next ARVN position to fall under the hammer.
 Airborne Division commander Đống had opposed stationing his elite paratroopers in static defensive positions and felt that his men's usual aggressiveness had been stifled.
 Vicious PAVN anti-aircraft fire made reinforcement and resupply of the firebase impossible. Đống then ordered elements of the 17th Armored Squadron to advance north from A Luoi to reinforce the base.
 The armored force never arrived, due to conflicting orders from Lãm and Đống that halted the armored advance several kilometers south of FSB 31.
 On the night of 23 February PAVN sappers were engaged on the base's west perimeter resulting in 15 killed.

 On 24 February intelligence reports revealed that the PAVN had completed a new spur to the Ho Chi Minh Trail that bypassed the area of the operation.

 On 25 February the PAVN deluged FSB 31 with artillery fire and then launched a conventional armored/infantry assault.
 Smoke, dust and haze precluded observation by the FAC aircraft, which was flying above 4,000 ft to avoid anti-aircraft fire.
 Tactical air strikes destroyed several armored vehicles attacking the southern perimeter, but at 15:20 20 tanks supported by infantry attacked the northwest and east.
-At that time a USAF F-4 Phantom jet was shot down in the area, the FAC left the area of the battle to direct a rescue effort for the downed aircraft crew, sealing the fate of the base.
+At that time a USAF F-4 Phantom jet was shot down in the area, the FAC left the area of the battle to direct a rescue effort for the downed aircraft crew, diverting air-support from the base.
 PAVN troops and tanks then overran the position, capturing the ARVN brigade commander in the process.
 FSB 31 was secured by the PAVN at an estimated cost of 250 killed, and 11 PT-76 and T-54 tanks destroyed.
 The Airborne had suffered 155 killed and over 100 captured.
-Ironically, the two Phantom pilots were not recovered by the search and rescue effort that had abandoned the firebase; instead, they wandered in the jungle for two more days before being picked up.
 At a meeting held at Đông Hà between Sutherland and Đống, the Airborne commander railed against Lãm and the Americans for not supporting his forces adequately.
 He was supported in his allegations by Colonel Arthur Pence, the senior U.S. advisor to the Airborne Division.
 Sutherland, infuriated by Pence's open support of Đống, relieved him of his duties.
+The two downed American aircrew, David Hedditch and Thomas M. McLaughlin, were rescued by helicopter from the area of FSB 31 the next day.